iremkapucuoglu/p4b-website/content/en/goat-consulting.md

         text: 'Choose your desired area for GOAT.
 The pricing depends on the number of residents.'
       - img: '/images/index/undraw_pitching_re_fpgk.png'
         heading: 'Select Modules'
-        sub_heading: 'Walking - Cycling - Public Transport'
+        sub_heading: 'Walking & Cycling - Public Transport - Car'
-        text: 'Each module allows you to perform accessibility analyses of the current state for the selected modes of transport (walking, cycling and/or public transport), regardless of the functions selected.'
+        text: 'Each module allows you to perform accessibility analyses of the current state for the selected modes of transport (walking, cycling, public transport and/or car), regardless of the functions selected.'
       - img: '/images/index/undraw_select_option_re_u4qn.png'
         heading: 'Choose duration'
         sub_heading: 'Month - Year'